MDGrey33/Nur/documentation/developer_commands.md

+---
-# Developer Commands for Nur Project
+title: Developer Commands for Nur Project
+---
 ## Setting Up Your Development Environment

 First, navigate to your project's root directory.
 Update the path in the command below to match your project folder path.